rinx/micore/README.md

-MICO-RE estimates cloud optical thickness (COT) and cloud droplet effective radius (CDER) from reflectances in two wavelengths by using look-up table (Nakajima and King, 1990) and Gauss-Newton method.
+MICO-RE estimates cloud optical thickness (COT) and cloud droplet effective radius (CDER) from reflectances in two wavelengths by using look-up table (Nakajima and King, 1990) and Gauss-Newton method (Rodgers, 2000).
 Akima method (Akima, 1970) is used as a method of interpolation.